 If you prefer Vimeo over YouTube, it is certainly a good option for marketing your videos within a specific niche and prefer quality over quantity.

 - Engagement: Since Vimeo’s audience is tighter knit then YouTube’s, engaging and responding to viewer comments is very important.
 When people comment and provide feedback on your videos, respond, and start a conversation.
 By actively interacting with Vimeo’s community you will be able to build a network and loyal following.
 I’m

 If you’re just starting out, have a small blog, or a limited marketing budget, YouTube is probably your best bet.
 The fact that it’s free and easy to use is a no-brainer for many companies.
 If you can successfully optimize, stand out among the competition, and promote your videos, YouTube will reward you.

-For companies that offer courses or trainings and want higher quality videos without any ads, Vimeo is the best option.
+For companies that offer courses or training and want higher quality videos without any ads, Vimeo is the best option.
 In addition, if your target audience is comprised of creators and artists, Vimeo would also be the preferred platform for your video marketing strategy.